13.5. Magic, trick or physics?#

 Preparation#

-Do the same for the other funnel, except that there is a siphon between the inlet and outlet.
-For a use the plastic bottle, cut off the bottom.
+Do the same for the second funnel, except that now there is a siphon between the inlet and outlet.
+Make the siphon by removing the bottom from a water bottle.
 Drill a hole in the cap of the bottle, attach a long piece of tube, glue the tube securely, and put the cap back on the bottle.
-Now invert the bottle and suspend it inside the box, below the funnel on the left.
+Now invert the bottle and suspend it inside the box, below the second funnel.
 The outlet of the second funnel should let the water enter the inverted bottle: make sure there is no leakage.
-Guide the tube coming out of the cap from under in the box back up, and let it turn back down just below the top edge of the inverted bottle.
-Then lead it out of the second hole on the side.
-The outlet of this tube shoul ideally is situated lower than the lowest point of the inverted bottle (so that it empties all the way).
-A large beaker should fit under the outlets.
-Secure everything well.
-Make the tubes on the outside of equal length.
-Ideally, the box looks symmetrical from the outside.

 Procedure#